 In accordance with Section 181 of the Act, rates will fall due in four (4) approximately equal instalments payable in each of the following months September, December, March, June.
 Rate Notices will be issued quarterly (at least 30 days and no more than 60 days) before payment is due.
 The total outstanding balance of rates may be paid at any time.

 It is the responsibility of the ratepayer to ensure their address is up to date, ratepayers can opt to receive their rate notice by email, via Ezybill.
 Ratepayers can request a copy of their rate notice to be emailed.

-If quarterly payments are not suitable ratepayers may negotiate alternative payment arrangements by contacting the Council's Rates Officer.
+If quarterly payments are not suitable ratepayers may negotiate alternative payment arrangements by contacting Council's Rates Officer.

 The Act provides that rates are payable in four quarterly instalments.
 The quarterly instalments must be approximately equal in value and a rate notice in relation to each instalment must be sent at least 30 days and no more than 60 days before payment is due.

-The due dates for instalments for 2023-2024 are proposed to be:
+The due dates for instalments for 2023-2024 are:

-1 st Quarter 6 September 2023

-2 nd Quarter 6 December 2023

-3 rd Quarter 6 March 2024

-4 th Quarter 5 June 2024
+1st Quarter 13 September 2023 2nd Quarter 13 December 2023 3rd Quarter 13 March 2024 4th Quarter 12 June 2024